loginid1/loginid-checkout-web-demo/docs/spec.md

 ![image](3_0_transaction_confirmation.svg "=100%x100%")

 1) User interacts with dApp site ready to make a transaction with the dApp with their vault account
-2) dApp build payload defined in the SDK (section 4.0) to redirect user to the Vault transaction confirmation page (3.0)
+2) dApp build payload is defined in the SDK (section 4.0) to redirect user to the Vault transaction confirmation page (3.0)
-3) User validates the transaction info (3.1.1) and select an active account to authorize the transaction (3.1.2).
-Once user selected an account a detail transaction payload (3.1.3) is shown that will be submitted to the Algorand network.
+3) User validates the transaction info (3.1.1) and selects an active account to authorize the transaction (3.1.2).
+Once a user has selected an account a detail transaction payload (3.1.3) is shown that will be submitted to the Algorand network.
     * By default, the Vault detected the user account based on their saved token stored on browser storage
-    * If there is no token stored, the vault will prompt user to enter username and FIDO2 authentication to retrieve the active Algorand account
+    * If there is no token stored, the vault will prompt the user to enter username and FIDO2 authentication to retrieve the active Algorand account
 4) User performs FIDO2 authentication to sign the transaction.
-5) Vault will submit the transaction to the block with the FIDO2 signature data obtained from user device and confirm the success or failure of the transaction.
+5) Vault will submit the transaction to the block with the FIDO2 signature data obtained from the user device and confirm the success or failure of the transaction.
 Vault redirects the user back to the dApp site with the result of the transaction.

 !!!note 3.1.3 - The transaction detail may include rating/warning for dApp transaction in future based risk assessment.